micahcantor/blog/content/blog/programming-language-feature-wishlist.md

 ### Parallel Runtime and Concurrency Primitives

 My programming language's runtime should be designed with support for concurrent and parallel programs in mind from the beginning.
-OCaml recently underwent a years-long overhaul in the language's implementation to add backward-compatible parallelism to the language.
-Meanwhile others like Python and JavaScript continue to suffer from their language's dependence on their initial single-threaded focus.
+[OCaml recently underwent a years-long overhaul](https://dl.acm.org/doi/10.1145/3408995) in the language's implementation to add backward-compatible parallelism to the language.
+Meanwhile others like [Python continue to suffer from their language's dependence](https://wiki.python.org/moin/GlobalInterpreterLock) on their initial single-threaded focus.

 My language should also provide some language support for asynchronous or non-blocking programming.
 The most popular paradigm for this problem right now is some primitive form of lightweight threads or coroutines, as found in Go, Lua and Kotlin.
 Other languages add syntactic support for labeling asynchronous functions with `async`/`await`, such as in C#, JavaScript and Rust.

-Different languages take other approaches to these problems, and I'm not sure what is best.
+Different languages take other approaches to these problems, and I'm not sure what's best.
 However, my language should decide on some concurrency primitives and syntax from the beginning.
-If they are added in later, then libraries tend to be split along lines of different concurrency conventions.
+If they're added in later, then libraries tend to be split along lines of different concurrency conventions.
 For instance, in the JS, Rust, and Python communities, new libraries with different APIs needed to be created with the introduction of `async`/`await` causing users to "pick sides" on which libraries to use.

 ### Minimal C-like Syntax